-When speaking of child labourers it is important to go beyond the concepts of work hazard and risk1 as applied to adult workers and to expand them to include the developmental aspects of childhood.
-Because children are still growing they have special characteristics and needs that must be taken into consideration when determining workplace hazards and the risks associated with them, in terms of physical, cognitive (thought/learning) and behavioural development and emotional growth.
+When speaking of child labour it is important to go beyond the concepts of work hazard and risk1 as applied to adult workers and to expand them to include the developmental aspects of childhood.
+Because children are still growing, they have special characteristics and needs, and in determining workplace hazards and risks their effect on children’s physical, cognitive (thought/learning) and behavioural development and emotional growth must be taken into consideration.